Bharathkasyap/Splunk_Dashboard/README.md

 ### 📊 Dashboard Description

 #### 📂 Dataset Used
-- We are using two log files in this project `access.log` and `secure.log` file containing simulated access logs and SSH login attempts (both failed and successful).
+- This project utilizes two simulated log files: access.log for web access events and secure.log for SSH login attempts, encompassing both successful and failed authentication events.

 #### 🎯 Dashboard Goals

-- This Dashboard contains multiple panels and use searches (Splunk SPL Searches) to generate Vizualizations.
-- Analyze failed and successful SSH login attempts.
+- Visualize and analyze both failed and successful SSH login attempts.
-- Track top usernames involved in failed logins.
+- Identify and track top usernames associated with failed login attempts.
-- Identify top source IPs.
+- Determine and monitor prevalent source IP addresses for web access.
-- Monitor trends over time using time range selectors.
+- Observe trends over time through the use of time range selectors.
+- Generate comprehensive visualizations using Splunk Processing Language (SPL) searches across multiple panels.

 #### 📊 Dashboard Visualizations

-- We first create Custom Dashboard layout called 'Access Log Dashboard' using Classic Dashboards (you can also use Dashboard Studio)
+- We begin by creating a custom dashboard layout named 'Access Log Dashboard' using Classic Dashboards (though Dashboard Studio is also an option).
+- Upon creation, the dashboard will initially appear empty.
+Panels will then be added according to the specified requirements.
+- Dashboard construction can be approached through either the Splunk UI or by directly editing the source XML.
+For this project, we primarily leverage the UI to build panels from pre-defined SPL queries.
+- To illustrate, we'll first create an SPL query for Top Category IDs from access_combined_wcookie sourcetype:

 <div align="center">
 <img src =src/DashboardCreate.png width="500">